Pop Culture Pepsi Challenge1 of 12

 Some of them, like George Clooney, wouldn’t even make an argument for their own place at the head of the class, though even Val Kilmer has his fans.
 This year, a new challenger entered the race, with Ben Affleck taking on the role of an older, wiser Batman with roots more closely related to his comic book counterpart.

-Although it’s hard to call these debates settled, Affleck’s version of the Caped Crusader was considered one of the highlights of Batman v Superman: Dawn of Justice, with a solo film featuring his version of the character quickly greenlit after BvS’s release.
+Although it’s hard to call these debates settled, Affleck’s version of the Caped Crusader was considered one of the highlights of Batman v Superman: Dawn of Justice and the recent Justice League.

 And speaking of Batman...